kelaaditya/deep-algos/neural_turing_machine/README.md

 #### Results
 The network was trained with the LSTM controller for `iterations=100000`.
+The number of reading heads and the number of write heads were both 1.
+(The code currently only works for `num_write_heads=1`)
 The sequence length for training was 10.

 The training loss as a function of iterations is as follows: